CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Most indoor training applications are paid, with monthly or yearly subscription options.
 Yearly subscriptions are usually about 30% cheaper on average.
 Subscription prices range from around $10 to $20 per month or $100 to $200 per year.

-Remember that the trial period may be limited by the number of miles or kilometers.
+Remember that the trial period may be limited by miles or kilometers.
 This can vary from app to app, so be sure to read the FAQ of the app you’re interested in.
-Here’s an example from the
+Here’s an example from the Zwift website:

-Free apps are of worse quality because they have low resources for development.
+Free apps are of worse quality (with the exception of MyWhoosh) because they have low resources for development.
 They are usually only monetized with in-app ads.

 There are three basic types of indoor cycling apps in terms of design.